Sajah

-Sajah bint Al-Harith ibn Suwayd al-Taghlibi (سجاح بنت الحارث بن سويد التغلبي, fl.
-598-675 CE) from the tribe of Banu Tamim, was an Arab Christian protected first by her tribe; then causing a split within the Arab tribes and finally defended by Banu Hanifa.
-Sajah was one of a series of people (including her future husband) who claimed to be a prophet in the 7th-century Arabia and was also the only known woman claiming prophethood during the Wars of Apostasy in the early Islamic Period.
-She later converted to Islam and died a Muslim.
+Sajah bint Al-Harith ibn Suwayd al-Tamimi (سجاح بنت الحارث بن سويد التميمية, fl.
+598-675 CE) from the tribe of Banu Tamim, was an Arab Christian known for claiming to be a prophet in late antique Arabia.
+She is the only known female prophetess of pre-Islamic Arabia, and her career has been compared with the general trend of Prophet claimants on the Arabian Peninsula in the sixth and seventh centuries.

+She was protected by her tribe at first; then causing a split within the Arab tribes and finally defended by Banu Hanifa.
+Sajah was one of a series of people (including her future husband) to claim to be prophets in the aftermath of the death of Muhammad.
+She is said to have converted to Islam after the rise of Muhammad and died as a Muslim.

 Biography

 Her full nisba was Sijah bint al-Harith bin Suwaid at-Tamimi.
 According to Muhammad Suhail Taqu̅sh, Arab culture and Turkic history professor of Imam al-Awza’i University, Sajah was a Christian who also worked as a shaman.
 Her father was a chief of Banu Yarbu, a clan of Banu Tamim, which has dominant Christians populace after their frequent contact with the Christianity influences from the Euphrates Region.
 Her mother came from Bani Taghlib from the Lower Mesopotamia region.
 However, according to Meir Jacob Kister, Arabist from Hebrew University of Jerusalem, it was instead Sajah's father, Al-Harith ibn Suwayd, who belonged to the Banu Taghlib tribe of Iraq.

 During Sajah's lifetime, the Tamim tribe were subjects of the Sasanian Empire.
 This relationship was established through the Kingdom of Hira, which was an extension of the Persian Empire.
 Persian traders passed through several regions first to reach Hira.
 Bani Tamim played a role in maintaining the security of Persian trade caravans that crossed the Arabian Peninsula.
 Meanwhile, due to their adherence to Christian religion, the Tamim tribe also develop close relationship with the Christians of the Euphrates region and northern Syria.
 The Yarbu branch which Sajah hailed from gained political monopoly in Souk Okaz, as one of their chiefs was entrusted as an arbitrator and judge of the market.
 However, their domination of Souk Okaz came to an abrupt end two years before Muhammad began preaching Islam.